-A prospecting permit may be obtained for a maximum term of five years with a preferential right to a mineral lease upon proof of discovery of mineral.
+Exploration rights on lands owned by the State may be obtained through a prospecting permit for a maximum term of five years with an exclusive right to a mineral lease upon proof of discovery of valuable mineral (see page 63).
 A valuable mineral deposit on State land may be located as a "mineral claim."
-The term "mineral" includes mineral compound and mineral aggregate.
-Oil and gas are covered by special legislation (see page 65).
-However, before minerals, oil, or gas may be extracted from State land, a lease must be obtained from the State Land Department.
+Oil and gas are covered by special legislation (see page 70).
+Prior to the extraction of any minerals, oil or gas from State land, a lease must be obtained from the State Land Department.
+The term "mineral" does not include "common mineral products, materials and property," otherwise known as "common varieties," but a lease to extract these deposits may be obtained from the State Land Department (see page 69).